 2.1 THEREFORE BE IT MOVED: that the University Senate endorses the Teaching Evaluation Framework whereby:

-2.3 BE IT FURTHER MOVED THAT academic units are encouraged (but not required) to make the following types of modifications to the Teaching Evaluation Criteria document:
+2.3 BE IT FURTHER MOVED THAT academic units are the next essential site of implementation of this new teaching evaluation framework.
+Units are encouraged (but not required) to make the following types of modifications to the Teaching Evaluation Criteria document, which needs to be incorporated into all promotion and tenure practices:

 - language that reflects the unique disciplinary or professional culture of the unit;